reekKiE/CompleteSuicideManual-En/English/chapter_1.md

 |-|-|
 | Cocaine | 1.2g (A) (J), injection 0.2 ~ 0.5g, oral 1.0 ~ 1.5g (M), about 1.5g (D) |

 According to a 1984 survey conducted by American Women's Magazine, one-third of women under the age of 25 have used cocaine.
 This is an American narcotic drug in which interest is still on the rise.
 There have been no reports of deaths from cocaine.
-The lethal dose is much higher than that of other anesthetics, making it less suitable for suicide.
+The lethal dose is much higher than that of other recreational drugs, making it less suitable for suicide.

 It has a stimulating effect on the central nervous system and makes breathing deeper.
 Its pharmacological effects are considered to be roughly the same as stimulants.
 Usually the powder is inhaled through the nose, but the effect is much greater when given intravenously.
 It is said that, in general, for acute poisoning, death will occur within three hours after use.
 The state of consciousness in the near-death state is the same as that of drugs other than hallucinogens.
 Even if you have a slight headache, you are conscious and will think calmly, "This is not good" and "I can't die like this."
 Regular users will not die even if they take 1.5 to 2 g per day.